Whitesboro Police Department Mourns Death Of Officer

 State Police held a news conference on Thursday to update the accident investigation.

-34-year old Kevin Crossely was killed Wednesday night when his patrol car collided almost head-on with an SUV at the intersection of Oriskany Boulevard and Westmoreland Street.
+34-year old Kevin Crossley was killed Wednesday night when his patrol car collided almost head-on with a pickup truck at the intersection of Oriskany Boulevard and Westmoreland Street.

-The driver of the SUV, 26-year old Nicole Moshier-Harris of Whitesboro, was treated for a leg injury at a local hospital.
+The driver of the pickup, 26-year old Nicole Moshier-Harris of Whitesboro, was treated for a leg injury at a local hospital.

 State Police Major Philip Rougeux says the investigation into the accident is still in its early stages.